stimulussoft/filequeue/README.markdown

     }

 Refer to the FileQueueTest in the distribution for working examples.

+# Limit Queue Size

+The maximum number of queued items can be constrained by specifying maxQueueSize() during queue initialization.
+Calling method queueItem will block for specified time frame or until a slot becomes available on the queue.
+If time runs out an exception will be thrown.

+  public void queueItem(T fileQueueItem, QueueCallback queueCallback, int acquireWait, TimeUnit acquireWaitUnit) throws Exception

+# File Caching

+If there the need to cache a file to disk or perform resource availability checks prior to items being placed on the queue, implement availableSlot() on the QueueCallback interface.
+This method is called as soon as a slot becomes available, just before the item is place on the queue.
+It may be used to cache a file to disk, or perform resource availability pre-checks (e.g. disk space check).

 # Credits
 FileQueue is copyright Stimulus Software, implemented by Valentin Popov and Jamie Band.